Amaya-2001/chat-app-using-React-js-and-Firebase/README.md

 <img src="https://user-images.githubusercontent.com/112056360/209935168-4349dbc6-747e-4db4-9b04-5ae685670f4f.png" width="150px" height="150px">
 </p>
 The frontend is from react and the backend is from firebase
+###Features
+Can chat with others
+Images can be shared with app registrants

+###In the future
+A way to share file attachments is being built

 In the project directory, you can run: